 If an updated file exists that is not migrated to the HCP system when recovering the integrity with the HCP system, the file will be stored in the .conflict directory.
+Note that the stub file in which only the metadata is updated will become an empty file (0 bytes).
+If a 0 byte file is stored in the .conflict directory, check the metadata in the file.
+Then, if necessary, apply that metadata to the original file, or change the metadata by performing the operation again.
 Additionally, stub processing will be performed for all files in the file system, resulting in lower access performance.